timrab/framework/_vendor-members/google-cloud.md

 ---

-_Note: this is a vendor page template draft and does not include actual vendor data or scoring!_
+_Note: WIP: This is a work in progress.
+It is a vendor page template draft and does not include actual vendor data or scoring!
+Open for feedback from the TAC / General Community on the format!_

 # Google Cloud